runeharlyk/SpotMicroESP32-Leika/readme.md

 | Stop button      | E stop command      | 0 or 1  |

 <!-- ### Static and dynamic posing -->

+### Trot gait (12 point bezier curve)

+The trot gait implements a phase time $t\in[0,1]$, but instead of using contact phases we define a swing/stance ratio of phase time offset for each leg.

+The stance controller implements a sin curve to control the depth of steps.

+The swing controller implements a bezier curve using 12 control points centered around the robot leg.

+Rotation is calculated using the same curve.

 ### 8-phase crawl gait

 The 8-phase crawl gait works by lifting one leg at a time while shifting its body weight away from the leg.